CASTLE-ai/castle-ai/README.md

 git clone https://github.com/CASTLE-ai/castle-ai.git
 ```

-## Step 4 Download pretrain model
+## Step 4 Download Pretrained Model

-for Linux user
+for Linux/Mac user
 ```
 cd castle-ai/
-bash download_ckpt.sh
+sh download_ckpt.sh
 ```

 for Windowns user
 ```
 cd castle-ai/
 mkdir ckpt
+# Then, download the models from the web and put them into the ckpt folder.
 ```
-then using Web download model and put they into ckpt folder.

 ## Run